Doctoral Researcher in Social Psychology

 Pacheco, E. (2017, March).
 When Life Changes You: The Effects of Perspective-Altering Experiences on Identity, Perspective, and Behavior.
 Poster presented at the Ontario Psychological Undergraduate Thesis Conference, Waterloo, ON, Canada.

-Emily-Marie is a Graduate Teaching Associate at the University of Glasgow for programs including but not limited to the following:
+- Graduate Teaching Associate including but not limited to the following courses

 - International Issues in Adult & Continuing Education